shimchu/Ally4u/README.md

-Ally4u is a visual studio code extension, that helps developers in fixing their website's code as per WCAG accesibility guidelines.
+Ally4u

+Ally4u is a Visual Studio Code Chat extension that empowers developers to build more accessible and inclusive web applications.
+It integrates AI-powered agents to detect and fix accessibility issues in code, helping developers meet web accessibility standards like WCAG with minimal effort.